segmentio/analytics-react-native/packages/plugins/plugin-facebook-app-events/README.md

 Run `pod install` after the installation to autolink the Facebook SDK.

+Follow the instructions in [Configure projects](https://github.com/thebergamo/react-native-fbsdk-next#3-configure-projects) of React-Native-fbsdk-next to finish the setup of FBSDK.

 See [React Native FBSDK Next](https://github.com/thebergamo/react-native-fbsdk-next) for more details of this dependency.
 ## Usage